 Ben Dodd, Green Fox Community Energy Co-operative

-Running a community energy business is a challenge and unknown issues and challenges ahead.
+Running a community energy business can be challenging.
 Mentoring, and being mentored, helps because:

 It energises and motivates mentors and mentees to develop their potential.